ccnets-team/causal-learning/README.md

 ## **Introduction**

-CCNet is a new ML framework designed to uncover and model causal relationships between input observations (X) and labels (y) in datasets.
-This framework employs three neural networks to form a cooperative structure that enables bidirectional inference between input (X) and target (y).
+CCNet is a new ML framework designed to uncover and model causal relationships between input observations 𝑋 and labels 𝑦 in datasets.
+This framework employs three neural networks to form a cooperative structure that enables bidirectional inference between input 𝑋 and target 𝑦.

+This framework learns an explanation vector 𝑒 that transforms the associations observed between inputs 𝑋 and outputs y into a causal relationship.
+Here, 𝑒 and 𝑦 are considered comprehensive factors instrumental in generating 𝑋.

 ## **Key Capabilities**
 CCNet consists of three neural networks having role of —Explainer, Reasoner, and Producer—to execute six fundamental operations in machine learning: